A Nonlinear Variant of Ball's Inequality: Introduction

 \subsection{Heat-flow Monotonicity}

-Establishing that an inequality enjoys some sort of monotonicity property under heat-flow has been shown to be the basis of an effective proof strategy in a variety of contexts.
+Establishing that an inequality enjoys some sort of monotonicity property under heat-flow is the basis of many effective proof strategies in a variety of contexts.
 Schematically, the manner in which such a strategy works is that if one wishes to prove an inequality of the form $A(f)\leq B(f)$ for all $f$ in some class of functions, where $A$ and $B$ are functionals defined on this class, it is enough to prove that there exists a semigroup $S^t$ acting on this class such that $A(f)\leq\underset{t\rightarrow0}{\liminf}A(S^tf)$, $A(S^t f)$ is increasing in $t$, and that $\limsup_{t\rightarrow\infty}A(S^tf)\leq B(f)$.
-Carlen, Lieb and Loss exploit heat-flow monotonicity to great effect in their proof of the rank-one case of the Brascamp--Lieb inequality \cite{carlen2004sharp}, generalisations of which can be found in \cite{bcct,bramati2019brascamp}.
-Heat-flow techniques were also used Bennett, Carbery and Tao to great effect in their treatment of the multilinear Kakeya and restriction problems \cite{bct}, later generalised by Tao in \cite{tao2020sharp}.
-Methods that exploit heat-flow monotonicity are often referred to as `semigroup interpolation' methods (see an article of Ledoux for further reading \cite{ledoux2014heat}), and a systematic study of the generation of monotone quantities for the heat equation can be found in \cite{bennett2015generating}.
+Carlen, Lieb and Loss exploit heat-flow monotonicity to great effect in their proof of the rank-one case of the Brascamp--Lieb inequality \cite{carlen2004sharp}, generalisations of which can be found in, for example, \cite{bcct,bramati2019brascamp}.
+Heat-flow techniques were also used by Bennett, Carbery and Tao to great effect in their treatment of the multilinear Kakeya and restriction problems \cite{bct}, later generalised by Tao in \cite{tao2020sharp}.
+Methods that exploit heat-flow monotonicity are often also referred to as `semigroup interpolation' methods (see an article of Ledoux for further reading \cite{ledoux2014heat}), and a systematic study of the generation of monotone quantities for the heat equation can be found in \cite{bennett2015generating}.
 An interesting manifestation of heat-flow monotonicity for the Brascamp--Lieb functional arises from the following inequality due to Keith Ball. \begin{lem}[Ball's inequality \cite{barthe1998optimal,bennett2010some}] Let $(\txtbf{L},\txtbf{p})$ be a Brascamp--Lieb datum and let $\txtbf{f}=(f_j)_{j=1}^m, \txtbf{g}=(g_j)_{j=1}^m\in\prod_{j=1}^mL^1(\mathbb{R}^{n_j})$.
 Given $x\in\R^n$, we define $\txtbf{h}^x:=(f_j(\cdot)g_j(L_j(x)-\cdot))_{j=1}^m$.
 For all choices of inputs $\txtbf{f}$ and $\txtbf{g}$, the following inequality holds.

 \end{lem} If we assume that $\BL(\txtbf{L},\txtbf{p})<\infty$ and that $\txtbf{g}$ is an extremising input, i.e. $\BL(\txtbf{L},\txtbf{p};\txtbf{g})=\BL(\txtbf{L},\txtbf{p})$, then this inequality implies the following two statements: